Frequently asked questions

 Should you notice a leak in your flat, and you verify its origin is not from your flat, you should contact the neighbour above to determine if the source of the leak is coming from their flat, in order for them to track/trace and resolve the leak.
 This may result in a prompt resolution and fix.

-If you are unable to contact the flat above, we will assist with trying to communicate with the flat owner, so they are aware.
+If you are unable to contact the flat above, we will assist with trying to communicate with the flat owner, so they become aware.

-The flat suspected of being the source of the leak or water escape should arrange for a repair by a professional.
+The flat suspected of being the source of the leak or water escape should arrange, at their own expense, for a repair by a professional contractor.

 As detailed in the leases, pipework serving the flat with the defect (internal and external) including joint(s) to the ‘Common/Freehold pipe’ is the responsibility of the leaseholder.